tezos/tezos/docs/whitedoc/michelson.rst

 ---------------

-The annotation mechanism of Michelson provides ways to better track data on the stack and withing data structures (pairs, unions and options), as well as to give additional type constraints.
+The annotation mechanism of Michelson provides ways to better track data on the stack and to give additional type constraints.

 Stack visualization tools like the Michelson’s Emacs mode print annotations associated with each type in the program, as propagated by